 Longtime Cambria supervisor Wright Ellis leaves office

-Dec.
-30—Cambria Supervisor Wright Ellis is serving out the rest of his term this weekend.
-After being elected in 1991, Ellis has not stopped performing what he describes as "public service."
+Jan.
+3—Cambria Supervisor Wright Ellis is served out the rest of his term this past weekend.
+After being elected in 1991, Ellis had not stopped performing what he describes as "public service."

 Ellis's journey to Cambria's executive seat was a long one.
 He said he joined the Navy because he came from a modest family and wanted to go to college.